KSDeshappriya/findit-mcp/README.md

 10. **News Analysis:**
     - "Find articles about the recent tech layoffs from major news sources published this month and extract the main facts."

+##### **Bonus Prompt**
+   > "Large Concept Model (LCM) : A giant step towards AGI" generate report about that using web search and web scrap

+## License

+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0) - see the [LICENSE](https://creativecommons.org/licenses/by-nc/4.0/) file for details.